 Dave Neame, BSc (Hons), Counsellor, Psychotherapist, Registered Member BACP,

 My passion is providing a person-centred non-judgemental and empathic relationship whereby clients can feel safe enough to make some sense of their past or make positive changes to the present.
 Maybe you would like to live your life in a more fulfilling way and are looking to counselling to access increased self-worth and a more empowered lifestyle.
 Or perhaps you're simply feeling sad and have lost your direction.

 I understand only too well how individuals can feel anxious, confused and depressed.
 Living can appear difficult in a seemingly judgemental world.
 Maybe you are struggling to meet the demands of your manager at work, or endlessly attempting to attain to what society views as the ideal body - or perhaps living up to the expectations of friends, family and loved ones.
 Sometimes we try to regain some control and this results in addictions and unhelpful behaviours.
 Life can seem heavy-going and unfair at times and sometimes we can become bogged down and need a little help.
 Counselling can be just what we need to reduce anxiety, connect with our inner-self and regain some balance in our lives.

-A lot of my work has been with clients experiencing issues relating to trauma, and I am informed that my calm way of being enables clients to feel safe to explore their hurt and pain.
+A lot of my work has been with clients experiencing issues relating to low self-worth, and I am informed that my calm way of being enables clients to feel safe to explore their hurt and pain.
 Empathy, realness and being non-judemental are not techniques that I merely bring to work - they underpin my integrity.

 My name is Dave and I am 61 years old.
 I spent most of my life in Thanet before relocating to East Sussex in 2003.
 I decided to work in social healthcare in 2004 after accessing therapy myself, I believed that I had something to offer in the way of helping others.
 Hence, I often feel able to relate to what my clients are experiencing in a very real way.